About PPTA

 A young woman and her doctor during the plasma donation process.

-A boy is smiling.
+A little boy smiling

 A young woman and her doctor during the plasma donation process.